Guide to The Moneylenders Act in Singapore 2026

 Money lenders cannot reach you through certain channels

-To protect consumers from harassment and scams, the Act strictly limits how money lenders can advertise.
-They’re only allowed to promote their services through:
+To protect consumers from harassment and scams, the moneylenders rules Singapore strictly limit how money lenders can advertise.
+They're only allowed to promote their services through:

-They are not allowed to send you loan offers via SMS, WhatsApp, social media, or flyers.
-So if you get a message or call out of the blue offering you a loan, it’s very likely from an unlicensed (and illegal) lender.
+They are strictly prohibited from sending you loan offers via SMS, WhatsApp, Telegram, social media, or flyers.
+If you get an unsolicited message or call out of the blue offering you a loan, it is a definitive sign of an unlicensed (and illegal) lender or a scammer.

 You have a right to clear information

-Under Sections 32 and 33 of the Moneylenders Act, licensed moneylenders must make everything crystal clear before you take on a loan.
+Under Sections 32 and 33 of the Act, licensed moneylenders must make everything crystal clear before you take on a loan:

 If a moneylender is vague, uses pressure tactics, or won't give you the details in writing, that's a red flag.